-(a) Scheduling Organizational Meeting.
+- (a) Scheduling Organizational Meeting.
 The council must hold an organizational meeting following each general election in which council members are elected.
 The organizational meeting must be held on the date and at the time of the council's first regular meeting in December following the.
-The organ-

-- (b) Oath of Office.
+The organizational meeting may not be held before municipal election results are officially determined, certified, and published as required by law. - (b) Oath of Office.
 After old business has been handled and prior to new business at the organizational meeting, all newly elected members of the council must take and subscribe the oath of office set out in Article VI, Section 7, of the North Carolina Constitution.
 Each member's oath must be filed with the town clerk.
 Although a member who is not present for the organizational meeting may take the oath of office at another time, every member must take, subscribe, and file the oath before he or she begins performing any of the duties of the member's office. - (c) Selection of Mayor Pro Tempore.
 After the oath of office are subscribed at the organizational meeting, the council shall elect from among its members a mayor pro tempore using the procedures specified in Rule 38.
 The mayor pro tempore shall serve at the council's pleasure.